Frequently Asked Questions

 Loyola Marymount University has decided to waive the ACT/SAT requirement for students applying for the fall 2021 semester through the fall 2022 semester.
 This decision reflects the many canceled tests and the university’s commitment to our prospective students and their families during this time of uncertainty and stress.
 Some of your questions about this policy and other changes due to test cancellations and online learning are addressed here.
-If you cannot find the answer to your question please contact us at email@example.com or attend one of our virtual information sessions.
+If you cannot find the answer to your question please contact us at firstname.lastname@example.org or attend one of our virtual information sessions.

 LMU is not changing our policy surrounding the acceptance of AP exam scores for credit.
 For more details, please click here.

 How will LMU award credit for International Baccalaureate (IB) subjects, IB Diploma, and General Certificate of Education (GCE) A level subjects?

 LMU recognizes the effort that students have already made in their IB coursework and will continue to award advanced placement credit consistent with previous years to students who earn 5, 6,or 7 on select IB course results.
 For more details, please click here.